jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``highest_weight_one:K_Type p->KHighestWeight`` Defined in line number 145.
 |
-| one KHighestWeight of a K-type
+| One KHighestWeight of a K-type
 |

 .. _highest_weight_one_k_type_p,kgbelt_x_k->khighestweight1: